victorsworld/jquery-jeopardy/README.md

 * Upon clicking an dollar amount, a question is displayed
 * The user can submit an answer
   * If they are correct, their score is updated
+* Make a square become gray and unclickable after being chosen.

 ## Overview